Back

 mobile app development

-The client didn’t have any specific requirements regarding the logo design, so we relied on common sense and personal preferences: we tried applying different tones of yellow, different fonts, and sizes.
+The client didn’t have any specific requirements regarding the logo design, so we relied on common sense and personal preferences.
+We tried applying different tones of yellow, different fonts and sizes.
 The EvTrip team was happy with the results.
 We also created a new brand identity for the company — it was necessary for maintaining UI consistency.

-mobile app developmentAll possible versions of the logo for different platforms
+All possible versions of the logo for different platforms

 We made the templates in Figma and handed them off to developers — our part of the work was done.
-The client was extremely happy with the results: didn’t want to change anything and left positive feedback.
+The client was extremely happy with the results.
+They didn’t want to change anything and left positive feedback.
 His developers said they had all the necessary design files and started coding.

 Surprise twist – there was no mobile app